Welcome

 • Risk-based regulation: The SRA focuses its resources on areas of greatest risk to the public or the profession.

-• Proactive supervision: The SRA monitors firms through visits, reviews, and data collection.
+• Proactive supervision: The SRA monitors firms through visits, reviews, and data collection, and may require remedial action plans.

-• Reporting requirements: Solicitors and firms must report serious breaches or misconduct promptly.
+• Reporting requirements: Solicitors and firms must report serious breaches or misconduct promptly (for example, criminal charge/conviction, serious systems failures, dishonesty).

-• Investigative powers: The SRA can require documents, explanations, and interviews to investigate suspected breaches.
+• Investigative powers: Using statutory powers, the SRA can require documents and explanations, enter premises, and interview relevant persons to investigate suspected breaches.

 • Intervention: In serious cases, the SRA can close a firm and take control of client money and files to protect clients.